jensnti/jensa.dev/src/en/posts/2024/jul och partikelsnö.md

 The submission here is also a link with a Christmas greeting.

+## Security

+To ensure a bit of security, the value on the frontend version of the page is changed with element.textContent instead of innerHTML.
+This is to prevent someone from injecting malicious code into the query parameters.

+In the backend version, the query parameters are used to create the greeting, but since it goes through Nunjucks, the content is secured.
+If you want to test the insecure version, you need to use the `safe` filter in your Nunjucks template.

+A [safe christmas](https://perfect-delirious-mambo.glitch.me/?r=20&g=250&b=190&title=%3Cscript%3Ealert(%22xss%22)%3C/script%3E&message=%3Cscript%3Ealert(%22xss%22)%3C/script%3E) to you all.

 ## Summary

 So with that said, I wish you all a very Merry Christmas and a Happy New Year!